 New York City is truly one of the most exciting cities on the planet.
 That famous skyline, the history, the food, the shows; it’s a place unto itself, with something for everyone of nearly every age.
-As one of the world’s great cities, however, New York can be a bit intimidating for newbies interested in taking a bite out of the big apple.
+As one of the world’s great cities and with so many things to do in New York, the city can be a bit intimidating for newbies interested in taking a bite out of the big apple.

 But don’t worry, we’ve got you.